LCC-CIT/CS233JS-CourseMaterials/Examples/BookList/README.md

 We have separated our code so that the data (`model.js`) is completely independent of the screen (`view.js`).
 The `controller.js` acts as the bridge between them.
 This separation makes the code easier to test and maintain.

 **How this *isn't* strict MVC:**
-In a strict, traditional MVC pattern, the View often uses an Observer pattern to listen directly to the Model for changes, and the Controller dynamically passes callback functions into the View.
-To keep things simple for beginners, our View is given a direct reference to the Controller and calls the Controller's methods directly (e.g., `this.controller.handleDeleteBook(id)`).
+In a strict, traditional MVC pattern, the View often uses an Observer pattern to listen directly to the Model for changes.
+To keep things simple for beginners, we removed the Observer pattern entirely.
+Instead, the Controller explicitly tells the View to re-render whenever it changes the Model, and the View is given a direct reference to the Controller to call its methods (e.g., `this.controller.handleDeleteBook(id)`).
 This is a "loose" MVC approach that reduces complexity while still teaching the core concept of separating data from presentation.

 ### Module Breakdown

 - `src/js/model.js` (`BookModel`)
   - Owns the book state.
   - Handles reading from and writing to `localStorage`.
-  - Notifies subscribers when data changes.
   - Contains no DOM or HTML logic.

 - `src/js/view.js` (`BookView`)